frances bean cobain tagged her own marc jacobs billboard

-In the early 90s the couple were making a point about fashion's commercialisation of alternative cultures.
-This week, Frances was once again blurring the lines between art, vandalism and publicity stunts — we're kind of glad no clothes were hurt in the making this time.
+In the early 90s the couple was making a point about fashion's commercialization of alternative cultures.
+This week, Frances was blurring the lines between art, vandalism, and publicity stunt.
+We're kind of glad no clothes were hurt in the making this time.

 Text Wendy Syfret